 The BOS program was recently featured on Global News Calgary in an article by Demi Knight.
-Read the following except below:
+Read the following excerpt below:

 The study will focus primarily on the families of police, fire and paramedic personnel.
 Schwartz said the research aims to provide education on how families can process and react to the stresses felt by first responders.